As the popularity of clay shooting grows, how do simulated game days compare with the real thing?

 How a clay day is run

-What clays can (and can’t) teach
+What clays can and cannot teach

 What to bring on the day

 A few sensible items make the day safer and smoother: reliable ear protection, clear or tinted shooting glasses, a cap to cut glare, and something practical for carrying cartridges and empties.
-If you are topping up your kit, our range of clay shooting accessories covers the essentials that are often forgotten until you are on the peg.
+If you are topping up your kit, our range of shooting accessories and equipment covers the essentials that are often forgotten until you are on the peg.

 Cost and practicalities

-One of the most significant advantages of simulated game shooting is its relative affordability, hovering around £300 a day.
-Also, unlike the real thing, there are no worries over foxes raiding release pens or disease.
-Days can also be easier to arrange at short notice, which helps fill gaps when the calendar refuses to play ball.
+One of the main advantages of simulated game shooting is its relative affordability, often at around ÂŁ300 a day.
+Unlike the real thing, there are no worries over foxes raiding release pens or disease affecting birds.
+Days can also be easier to arrange at short notice, which helps when the calendar refuses to play ball.

 The verdict